 The Monopole Facility will be camouflaged and placed as an attachment to an existing light pole.
 The antenna and equipment will be texturized to match the pole in appearance.
-The antenna will be placed on top of the City light pole and away from the closest residences.
+The antenna will be placed on top of the City light pole and will have not projection over the sidewalk or street.